fccm/ocaml-sfml/README.txt

 Jérémie Dimino also contributed to ocaml-sfml (email: <jeremie()dimino.org>).

-You can get more details about the contributions in the file "Authors.txt", or browsing the history of the SVN.
+You can get more details about the contributions in the file "Authors.txt", or browsing the history of the SCM.

 Laurent Gomila also helped for ocaml-sfml by answering several questions.